kyma-project/kyma/docs/kyma/12-08-connect-external-application.md

 - url: github.com/sap/xf-addons//addons/index.yaml
 EOF
 ```
-   > **NOTE:** The `index.yaml` file is an Addons manifest with APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.
+   > **NOTE:** The `index.yaml` file is an addons manifest with APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.

 2. Check if the AddonsConfiguration CR was created.
 The CR phase should state `Ready`: